 What is Google Business Profile?

-Google Business Profile (GMB) is a free tool for small business owners.
+Google Business Profile (GBP) is a free tool for small business owners.
 It helps manage your online presence across all of Google – from Search to Maps.
 After signing up, you can verify your business and take control of its profile on Google.

 It’s more than a free business listing.
 Creating a business profile is the same thing as adding a place to Google Maps.
 Anyone can do it.
 After Google confirms it is an original listing, they will create a business profile.
 The profile is what lets people add reviews, photos, and answer questions.
 The profile may populate with information that the search engine gathers from across the web.